How to Limewash Brick + Mistakes to Avoid

 How to Limewash Brick: 5 Simple Steps

-In this section, I’m going over the steps to apply limewash to your brick house.
+In this section, I’m going over the steps to apply limewash for brick exterior.

 1. Mix the Limewash